futurice/pepperoni-app-kit/README.md

 # Getting started

 To build your own app on top of the Starter Kit, fork or mirror this repository.
 Because you can't rename a fork, for serious use we recommend [mirroring using these instructions](https://help.github.com/articles/duplicating-a-repository/).

-If you want to contribute to Starter Kit development or just play around, forking is the way to go.
+To contribute to Starter Kit development or just playing around, forking is the way to go.

-Once you have the code downloaded, follow the [Setup guide](docs/SETUP.md) to get started.
+Once you have the code downloaded, follow the **[Setup guide](docs/SETUP.md)** to get started.

 # Architecture

 The application architecture is based on [Redux](http://redux.js.org/) and [redux-loop](https://github.com/raisemarketplace/redux-loop).

-Read the [Architecture guide](docs/ARCHITECTURE.md) for more details.
+Read the **[Architecture guide](docs/ARCHITECTURE.md)** for more details.